 The cohort is now full.
 Applications accepted for waitlist until May 31, 2018.

-Our current West coast cohorts, Vav (#6, which began in 2015) and Chet (#8, which began in 2017) are stellar circles of ritualists, visionary artists, activists, teachers and healers.
-We anticipate our next new west coast training cohort to begin in 2019.
-Check for updates here or subscribe to our e-letter.
+Our current West coast cohorts are stellar circles of ritualists, visionary artists, activists, teachers and healers.
+Our next new west coast training cohort begins August 19-25, 2019.
+Applications open January 1, 2019.

 We gather for week-long intensives each winter (January / February) and summer (July / August) - totaling 7 intensives over 3 years - with options for active online community, course-work, and conference calls.